Fight the flu

 Get your flu shot early, before flu season starts at the end of October, to keep you and our community safe.

-The following Prisma Health hospital-based drive-through COVID-19 testing sites are offering flu immunizations:
+Prisma Health hospital-based drive-through COVID-19 testing sites – insurance or self pay required

 - Baptist Easley Hospital, weekdays, 8 a.m.–noon.

 - Located near the front of the hospital at the intersection of John and Jeanes streets.
 Enter from Richard St.

 - Greenville Memorial Hospital, weekdays, 7 a.m.–2:30 p.m.; Saturdays, 9 a.m.–1p.m.; Sundays, 1–4 p.m.